Zepbound vials: Dosage, costs, and administration

 Zepbound vials: Cost and availability

-Each Zepbound vial has one dose of the medication (single-dose vial), so you can easily make sure you’re getting the full dose.
+Each Zepbound vial has a single dose (single-dose vial), so you can easily ensure you’re getting the full dose.

-This Eli Lilly medicine is used along with a reduced-calorie diet and physical activity to:
+This medicine is used along with a reduced-calorie diet and physical activity to:

 - Help adults with obesity or overweight (and at least one weight-related health condition like high blood pressure, high cholesterol, type 2 diabetes, or heart disease) lose weight and keep it off long-term.